 I have a few friends here who work in coffee, and it’s like a different language.
+Whilst you can get close to the taste with some of the Great Coffee Brewers recommended machines, there’s a difference between these and a barista produced product for sure.
 It’s easy (and ignorant) to think these baristas just switch on a machine and chuck it in a cup, but it’s both a science and an art.
+Even sourcing the right supplier can be a massive challenge.
+Luckily, going to www.ironandfire.co.uk is like having a one-stop shop for all your coffee shops needs.
+This would definitely help you to make sure you are only using quality products

 Tonight I went to Think Coffee on Bleecker Street, where Dylan taught me how to make espresso – and we started with expanding my vocabulary.
 First of all, I discovered that you put coffee in a ‘brew basket’ in the ‘portafilter’ (the thing with the handle), and then you place this into the ‘grouphead’ to let the water run through.